Fort Myers Accident Law Firm Helping Victims of ATV Injuries

 A drivers’ license is not required to operate an ATV.
 As a result, children often operate ATVs recreationally or on farms.
 When inexperienced young people ride ATVs with little or no driving instruction beforehand, they are particularly prone to accidents.
 ATVs are typically very heavy machines that can crush or even kill a child; therefore, when children ride ATVs and get into accidents, the risk of injury is very high.
 All too often, parents unwittingly allow children to ride ATVs on the assumption that they are safe to ride and operate on their own.
 As a result, parents often do not give children the instruction and experience necessary to properly operate these potentially dangerous vehicles.

-Our firm's Fort Myers personal injury attorneys are trained to investigate dangers inherent in the ATV itself, as well as the multiple forms of insurance that may cover the injuries resulting from the accident.
+Our Fort Myers accident law firm can investigate dangers inherent in the ATV itself, as well as the multiple forms of insurance that may cover the injuries resulting from the accident.
 ATVs have been the subject of significant investigation by the U.S. Consumer Product Safety Commission.
 Moreover, ATVs have been the subject of numerous recalls because of safety problems and devastating injuries caused by their accidents.
 Therefore, ATVs have a history of defects and safety issues that have led to many injuries and deaths nationwide, as well as in the state of Florida.
 When these accidents occur, injury victims and their families are entitled to seek compensation for their losses, including compensation for their medical expenses, lost wages, and other types of damages.
 In the case of a death resulting from an ATV accident, recoverable expenses may include funeral and burial expenses, as well.

-Contact the Spivey Law Firm, Personal Injury Attorneys, P.A., immediately for a free consultation if you or a loved one has been involved in an ATV accident that resulted in injury or death.
+Injured in an ATV accident?
+You may be entitled to compensation, and our Fort Myers accident law firm can help.
+Contact Spivey Law Firm, Personal Injury Attorneys, P.A., for a free consultation if you or a loved one has been involved in an ATV accident that resulted in injury or death.
 If you retain us to assist you, we will charge you no fees or costs unless you win a settlement or a jury verdict from the responsible party or parties.
 Please visit our settlements and verdicts page to view the results in some of the cases handled by Randall L. Spivey.